 After breakfast, transfer (about 1hr) to an old farmhouse in the Natural Park Dune Costiere, the starting point of today’s walk.

 You will hike through fields: here the soil is rich and fertile, and each season is able to produce an incredible variety of fruits and crops.
 After a short tasting break in a small family-run farm surrounded by all this nature, you will continue up the hills, through the forest, climbing slowly towards the white Ostuni and its hilltop old town.

 The area is very important for the findings that prove human presence in the area since the Paleolithic.

 Overnight in Ostuni, the “White City”.

 Day 4 – 16 Oct.
 Ostuni – Locorotondo – Alberobello (13km, +110m -140m)

-After breakfast, private transfer (about 40min) to the Itria Valley, a territory that tries to keep its ancient balance between human and nature, focusing on a local development that emphasizes its architectural and craft peculiarities.
+After breakfast, private transfer (about 40min) to the Itria Valley, a territory that tries to maintainthe ancient balance between humanity and nature, by focusing on a local development that emphasizes its architectural and craft peculiarities.